readthedocs/readthedocs.org/docs/abandoned-projects.rst

 Specification
 -------------

-The main idea behind this policy is that RTD serves the community.
+The main idea behind this policy is that Read the Docs serves the community.
 Every user is invited to upload content under the Terms of Use, understanding that it is at the sole risk of the user.

-While RTD is not a backup service, the maintainers do their best to keep that content accessible indefinitely in its published form.
+While Read the Docs is not a backup service, the maintainers do their best to keep that content accessible indefinitely in its published form.
 However, in certain edge cases the greater community's needs might outweigh the individual's expectation of ownership of a project name.